vincepii/ubuntu-powerline-bash/README.md

     ./install.sh

-Then logout and login again.
+Then logout and login again (if you open new terminals without logging-out first you will see some errors).

 ## Customization